 - Ewing Sarcoma – Cancer in the bone’s soft tissues and marrow, most often along the backbone, pelvis and in the legs and arms.
 This type of cancer occurs most often in children under 19 years old, and boys are affected more than girls.

-Our team of musculoskeletal oncology specialists including pathologists, radiation oncologists and medical oncologists at the Sidney Kimmel Cancer Center at Jefferson work as a team with the orthopedic experts at Jefferson’s Rothman Institute to confirm your diagnosis.
+Jefferson Health has a team of musculoskeletal oncology specialists including pathologists, radiation oncologists and medical oncologists at the Sidney Kimmel Cancer Center – Jefferson Health that works as a team with the orthopedic experts at Rothman Orthopaedics at Jefferson Health to confirm your diagnosis.
 Our thorough examinations begin with a discussion about your symptoms and a review of your medical history.
 We’ll then conduct a series of diagnostic imaging and blood tests to determine if, where and what type of malignant tumor you may have in your bone.
 Tissue and bone sample biopsies are also very accurate tests for detecting cancerous cells.

-If you think you may be at an increased risk of developing bone cancer because of your genetics, the experts at Jefferson's Clinical Cancer Genetics Service provides genetic risk assessment, genetic counseling and genetic testing.
+If you think you may be at an increased risk of developing bone cancer because of your genetics, the experts at Jefferson Health's Clinical Cancer Genetics Service provides genetic risk assessment, genetic counseling and genetic testing.